PCBSPartCreator/PCBS2.XPL/README.md

 A `version.dll` proxy that injects custom parts into PC Building Simulator 2 at startup.
 Designed as a companion to [PCBS2 Part Creator](https://www.nexusmods.com/pcbuildingsimulator2/mods/102), which produces compatible XML files through a visual editor.
 PCBS2.XPL reads XML part definitions from the `mods/` folder and feeds them through the game's own `ImportFromHTML` pipeline, so they appear alongside the built-in catalog as if they were vanilla content.
+It also ships **SaveFix**, which keeps your saves loadable after a part mod is removed by cleanly pruning the leftover parts on load.

 ##